Image relevance check

 Texture check

-Pause before adding more heat or liquid.
-Use this cue from the method first: Add soy sauce, dark soy sauce, and water.
+Check this step before adding heat or liquid: Add soy sauce, dark soy sauce, and water.

 Timing check